OpenMOOC/documentation/IdP_guide.rst

   ?>

-Save your SSL cert files at the cert folder (rename file names to server.crt and server.key, overriding the existing files)
+Save your SSL cert files at the cert folder (rename file names to server.crt and server.pem, overriding the existing files)

 Now configure the metadata of the IdP.
 This is made at `/var/www/idp/simplesamlphp/metadata/saml20-idp-hosted.php`: